 It's not been a banner week for the service.

-This is no room for humor or you know, uh or sarcasm, and was not detected.
+This is no room for humor or sarcasm and was not detected.

-And the most disturbing part about what I'm hearing, Sean, is that after tripping multiple lawns and apparently being seen by a couple of people who didn't think anything of the incident, the alarms are actually cleared.
+And the most disturbing part about what I'm hearing, Sean, is that after tripping multiple alarms and apparently being seen by a couple of people who didn't think anything of the incident, the alarms were actually cleared.

-Now that the you know that's that that that's just a whole different level of of incompetence.
+Now, that's just a whole different level of incompetence.

 How that happened is beyond me.

-How you would I I'm familiar with the White House and how it works.
+How you would, I'm familiar with the White House and how it works.

-Um and and that's if you're doing your job appropriately, that's really difficult to do if there is in fact an intruder, which obviously in this case there were.
+And if you're doing your job appropriately, that's really difficult to do if there is, in fact, an intruder, which obviously in this case, there were.

-So we have, you know, jumping the fence and and actually I celebrating it for a moment, tripping multiple alarms, and apparently was seen by a couple of personnel, uh, I'm guessing on the uniform division side from what my contacts were telling me, and was never stopped.
+So we have, you know, jumping the fence and actually like celebrating it for a moment, tripping multiple alarms, and it apparently was seen by a couple of personnel, I'm guessing on the uniform division side from what my contacts were telling me, and was never stopped.

 I mean, think about it.

-When I saw you, you were walking from the West Wing entrance to the oval, and you probably and that's m I don't know, maybe fifty yards, you probably ran into about twenty people, right?
+When I saw you, you were walking from the West Wing entrance to the oval, and you probably, and that's, I don't know, maybe 50 yards, you probably ran into about 20 people, right?

-I mean I ran I was getting food.
+I mean, I ran into, I was getting food.

-To be on the ground from what I'm hearing, over twenty minutes, and to be seen by a couple of people and never removed, detained, arrested.
+To be on the ground, from what I'm hearing, over 20 minutes, and to be seen by a couple of people and never removed, detained, arrested.

-You know, listen, I I'm not trying to pile on here, but you know, I just find it odd, Sean, that when I I did a foxhead last week and on this when it happened, and I said, Listen, the president's not safe in the White House.
+You know, listen, I'm not trying to pile on here, but, you know, I just find it odd, Sean, that when I did a fox hit last weekend on this when it happened, and I said, listen, the president's not safe in the White House.

-I'm telling you from a former agent's experience, they're understaffed, they have big problems.
+I'm telling you from a former agent's experience, they're understaffed.

 He was only, you know, I was only a Secret Service agent who was there.